The Los Angeles Times, citing Sterling attorney Bobby Samini, first reported the agreement Friday.?

-Samini filed a voluntary motion on Friday to dismiss the lawsuit.
+Samini filed a request Friday to have the federal appeals case dismissed.
 Details of the settlement were not available.

 Sterling filed the antitrust lawsuit in 2014, alleging that the NBA and others conspired to remove him as owner of the Clippers.?

 Those named in Sterling's lawsuit included the NBA, commissioner Adam Silver, former commissioner David Stern, Sterling's wife, and two doctors who found the former owner to be mentally incapable of serving on the family trust that controlled the team.

 A federal judge dismissed Sterling's lawsuit in March.